3 Days in Cape Town: The Best Cape Town Itinerary On What to Do, What to Eat, Where to Stay

 Cape Town is known for its white wine and naturally there are TONS of wine farms (locals call them wine farms, not vineyards) all over the city.
 There are particularly 2 areas within Cape Town that is famous for wine: Stellenbosch and Constantia.
 Constantia is very close to Table Mountain and Kirstenbosch, so if you are short on time, just check out Constantia.
 If you have more time then definitely drive to Stellenbosch!

-We decided to have lunch at La Colombe, located in Constantia.
+Have lunch at La Colombe, located in Constantia.
 It’s one of the best (and most expensive) restaurant in Africa, and it’s also a vineyard.
 However, compare to the US and UK, Cape Town is actually quite cheap, so even though it’s an expensive restaurant by local standards, it’s really not that expensive compare to high end restaurants in the US and Europe.

 You can have a wine tasting after lunch there or you can try a few other wine farms in the area, such as Groot Constantia, Steenberg Vineyards, Constantia Uitsig.